XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/gitlab.md

 This guide is intended for XMPP Server developers who are building in GitLab.
 It demonstrates how to add XMPP Interoperability and Standards Conformance tests integrated into a build & test pipeline.
 This assumes that you already have a pipeline established, and wish to add the additional checks.

-Like most external jobs in GitLab, this one consists of both an included component and an explicit to call it as a job.
-When called, it runs the tests, giving junit-esque outputs and debug logs.
+Like all external components in GitLab, this one requires an include statement (with optional inputs).
+Since this job often requires your own dependencies and customisation, it imports as a template called `.xmpp-interop-tests` which is then explicit extended in a job.
+That job runs the tests, giving junit-esque outputs and debug logs.
 The only prerequisite is that you've got a built server, and have started it.

 Assuming you already have a pipeline, and a script to launch your server, adding our GitLab component is as easy as adding a small amount YAML to your pipeline: